-During Fiscal Year 2014, Methodist Hospital pursued the following objectives in its community benefits plan:
+During Fiscal Year 2015, Methodist Hospital pursued the following objectives in its community benefits plan:

 - 1. To continue to increase access to health care services for the community. - 2.
-To continue to provide health education support and screening services for the public based on important health concerns, such as heart disease, stroke, diabetes, and cancer. - To continue to provide health education, support, and screening services for seniors through a dedicated 50+ Health Connection Program.
+To continue to provide health education, screenings, and support services for the public based on important health concerns, such as heart disease, stroke, diabetes, and cancer. - 3.
+To continue to provide health education, screenings, and support services for seniors through a dedicated 50+ Health Connection Program.